-STEPPING THE MAST:
+STEPPING THE MAST

-Quorning Boats ONLY recommends stepping the mast by yourself when using blocks, lines and special supports, that are optional equipment supplied by Quorning Boats.
+Quorning Boats ONLY recommend stepping the mast by yourself when using blocks, lines and special supports, that are optional equipment supplied by Quorning Boats.
 If a crane is available, we recommend using this.
-The mast can be stepped on the boat, but at owner's responsibility using this handbook as a guideline to raise and lower the mast.
+The mast can be stepped on the boat, but is at owner's responsibility, even when using this handbook as a guideline to raise and lower the mast.

-On our website WWW.DRAGONFLY.DK there is also a full video of stepping the mast and other launch info like also mount sails etc.
+On our website WWW.DRAGONFLY.DK there is a full video of how to step the mast and other launch info like how to mount sails etc.